devicemxl/turmoil/RoadMap.md

 1. Create a Data Dictionay to help in the Dataset understaning stage
 2. Help to normalize characters in dataset:
         * Columns and text values with munging tools (spaces, ascii127, etc)
+3. Short Help: function tables printing markdown
-3. Start the DOCS
+4. Start the DOCS
-4. Configure stages for EDA graphs with sns and data dictionary
+5. Configure stages for EDA graphs with sns and data dictionary

 #### Medium term